Financial Freedom

 6. Journal

-She persevered through it all continuing to write the manuscript, which she finished five years after starting; two more years passed with many rejections before it would finally become published.
+She persevered through it all, continuing to write the manuscript, which she finished five years after starting; two more years passed, with many rejections, before it was finally published.

 When we look deeper into her success, how she handled adversity stands out, including these Seven Traits of Success